-Most all of the Company's sales are made to a network of approximately 350 wholesalers in the United States and to a network of foreign wholesalers, importers or other agencies (collectively referred to as "Distributors").
+As dictated by the legal and regulatory environment, most all of the Company's sales are made to a network of approximately 350 wholesalers in the United States and to a network of foreign wholesalers, importers or other agencies (collectively referred to as "Distributors").
 These Distributors, in turn, sell the products to retailers, such as pubs, restaurants, grocery stores, convenience stores, package stores, stadiums and other retail outlets, where the products are sold to drinkers, and in some limited circumstances to parties who act as sub-distributors.
 The Company sells its products predominantly in the United States, but also has markets in Canada, Europe, Israel, Australia, New Zealand, the Caribbean, the Pacific Rim, Mexico, and Central and South America.

 With few exceptions, the Company's products are not the primary brands in its Distributors' portfolios.
-Thus, the Company, in addition to competing with other beers, hard ciders and hard seltzers for a share of the drinker's business, competes with other brewers for a share of the Distributor's attention, time and selling efforts.
-During 2016, the Company's largest customer accounted for approximately 7% of the Company's net sales.
-The top three Distributors collectively accounted for approximately 12% of the Company's net sales.
-In some states and countries, the terms of the Company's contracts with its Distributors may be affected by laws that restrict the enforcement of some contract terms, especially those related to the Company's right to terminate the relationship.
+Thus, the Company, in addition to competing with other beers, hard ciders and hard sparkling waters for a share of the drinker's business, competes with other brewers for a share of the Distributor's attention, time and selling efforts.
+During 2017, the Company's largest Distributor accounted for approximately 3% of the Company's net sales.
+The top three Distributors collectively accounted for approximately 7% of the Company's net sales.
+In some states and countries, the terms of the Company's right to terminate the relationship.

-Most products are shipped within days of completion and there has not been any significant product order backlog.
+Most products are shipped within days of packaging resulting in limited product order backlog.
 The Company has historically received most of its orders from domestic Distributors in the first week of a month for products to be shipped the following month and the Distributor would then carry three to five weeks of packaged inventory (usually at ambient temperatures) and three to four weeks of draft inventory.

-In an effort to reduce both, the time and temperature the Company's beers experience at Distributor warehouses before reaching the retail market, in late 2010 the Company introduced its Freshest Beer Program with domestic Distributors in several markets.
-The goal of the Freshest Beer Program is to provide better on-time service, forecasting, production planning and cooperation with the Distributors, while substantially reducing inventory levels at the Distributor.
-At the close of its 2016 fiscal year, the Company had 159 Distributors participating in the program, which constitutes approximately 77% of its volume.
+In an effort to reduce both the time and temperature the Company's beers experience at Distributor warehouses before reaching the retail market, in late 2010 the Company introduced its Freshest Beer Program with domestic Distributors in several markets.
+The goal of the Freshest Beer Program is to provide better on-time service, forecasting, production planning and in cooperation with the Distributors, substantially reducing Distributor inventory levels.
+At the close of its 2017 fiscal year, the Company had 167 Distributors participating in the program, representing approximately 79% of the Company's domestic volume.
 The Company has successfully reduced the inventories of participating Distributors in the aggregate by approximately two weeks, resulting in fresher beer being delivered to retail.
-The Freshest Beer Program has resulted in lower shipments of approximately 270,000, 87,000, and 103,000 case equivalents in 2016, 2015 and 2014, respectively, as measured at the end of the year by evaluating the year-on-year inventory reduction from the inventory levels that might otherwise have been expected.
-In 2015 and 2016, the Company has been piloting a small group of distributors on a pure replenishment service model within our Freshest Beer Program, which if successful would further reduce Distributor inventories.
-The ordering process has changed significantly for Distributors that participate in the Freshest Beer Program and has resulted in a shorter period between order placement and shipment.
-There are various risks associated with the Freshest Beer Program that are discussed in Risk Factors below.
+The ordering process has changed significantly for Distributors that participate in the Freshest Beer Program and has resulted in a shorter period between order placement and shipment and a resulting reduction in open orders.

-Boston Beer has a sales force of approximately 415 people, which the Company believes is one of the largest in the domestic beer industry.
+Boston Beer has a sales force of approximately 390 people, which the Company believes is one of the largest in the domestic beer industry.
 The Company's sales organization is designed to develop and strengthen relations at the Distributor, retailer and drinker levels by providing educational and promotional programs.
 The Company's sales force has a high level of product knowledge and is trained in the details of the brewing and selling processes.
-Sales representatives typically carry samples of the Company's beers, hard ciders and hard seltzers, certain ingredients, such as hops and barley, and other promotional materials to educate wholesale and retail buyers about the quality and taste of the Company's products.
+Sales representatives typically carry samples of the Company's beers, hard ciders and hard sparkling waters, certain ingredients, such as hops and barley, and other promotional materials to educate wholesale and retail buyers about the quality and taste of the Company's products.
 The Company has developed strong relationships with its Distributors and retailers, many of which have benefited from the Company's premium pricing strategy and growth.